 In the standard configuration for MongoDB on Compose, you get a single-shard with three nodes in a replica-set.
 Mongo will push all write operations on to the primary data node and then propagate them (via the oplog) to the secondary data node on the shard.
 Should the primary node fail, the secondary will be promoted to primary providing fault-tolerance for your databases.
 The Mongo routers are responsible for dictating any fail-over, along with load-balancing operations to any of the nodes in the cluster.
 Three configuration servers exist to help with these operations.

-Haproxy has been added into the Mongo routers, providing an avenue for secure SSL connections.
-By moving the proxy into the mongos router capsule, you will be able to control white/black list IP address filtering and other security access features.
-With everything in the capsule, the transit between the router and the proxy is separate, quick, and secure.
-Private SDN/VLAN member arrangements prevent redundant SSL connections within your deployment.
+HAProxy has been added into the Mongo routers, providing an avenue for secure TLS/SSL connections.
+By moving the proxy into the mongos router capsule, you will be able to control whitelist IP address filtering and other security access features.
+TLS/SSL connections are backed by Let's Encrypt.

 MongoDB with WiredTiger has a different resource profile.
 The compression and caching features mean that disk usage is reduced but at the cost of more CPU and RAM – MongoDB Inc recommend starting with 1GB of RAM.
 WiredTiger has shown, in use, to be more RAM consuming so we offer it with the recommended allotment.